komali2/blog/content/posts/my-emacs-environment/index.md

 > Helm is an Emacs framework for incremental completions and narrowing selections.
 It helps to rapidly complete file names, buffer names, or any other Emacs interactions requiring selecting an item from a list of possible choices.

 The buffer list I showed earlier was possible because of helm.
 Helm also makes it a lot easier to learn how to use spacemacs over time.
-I can press any command-intiating key, or prefix combination, such as `SPC`, `C-c`, `C-x`, or `,` (or others but those are the ones I use most office), and be shown a list of possible commands.
+I can press any command-initiating key, or prefix combination, such as `SPC`, `C-c`, `C-x`, or `,` (or others but those are the ones I use most often), and be shown a list of possible commands.
 For example, if I press `SPC`:

 {{< img src="helmspc.png" alt="Screenshot of a helm buffer listing available commands in emacs.">}}